-When asking a colleague or friend for a natural sleep aid recommendation, melatonin has more than likely come up.
+If you have trouble sleeping, you’ve likely heard of melatonin as a natural alternative to prescription sleep aids.
 The supplement has gotten a lot of buzz from the media and word of mouth with some folks swearing by it as their go-to remedy.

-This article will take an in-depth look at both including how they work, the differences between the two, and which is better for a restful night.
+This article will take an in-depth look at both of these sleep supplements, including how they work, the differences between them, and which is better for a restful night.

 A sleep aid can start as something you use on occasion, say, after a long overseas trip.
 What happens, though, when that evolves into regular consumption?

 For those who struggle with insomnia, you may have a doctor prescribe sleeping pills.
-Health experts say taking these for too long, however, could lead to dependency.
+Health experts1 say taking these pills for too long, however, could lead to dependency.
 The same goes for over-the-counter remedies; they are meant to be a temporary solution.

-Furthermore, doctors say some products could interfere with other medications you take, and there is still much to learn about how safe they are.
+However, doctors say some sleep aid products could interfere with other medications4 you take, and there is still much to learn about how safe they are.
 Always speak to your doctor before adding in a sleep aid, even if it is natural.

 What is Magnesium?